KoT9R/Qodana/topics/teamcity-plugin-configuration.md

    **Working directory** sets the directory for the build process.
 For more information, see the [TeamCity](https://www.jetbrains.com/help/teamcity/2021.2/build-working-directory.html) documentation.
 You can leave this field empty if the `Checkout directory` parameter is specified on the **Version Control Settings** tab.

-   **Report ID** identifies the report in case several inspection steps are configured for the build.
+   **Report ID** uniquely identifies the report to let you distinguish between multiple reports when several inspection steps are configured within a single build.

    **Fail threshold** configures the maximum number of problems accepted by Qodana without failing a build, specified as an integer value.
 For more information, see the [Quality gate](quality-gate.xml) section.

-   The **Forward reports to TeamCity Tests** checkbox configures that all Qodana inspection report will be forwarded to TeamCity.
+   The **Forward reports to TeamCity Tests** checkbox configures forwarding all Qodana inspection reports to TeamCity Tests for further investigation.

-   The **Enable** checkbox enables the `Qodana` runner.

    **Linter** configures the Qodana linter.
 For details, see the [Linters](linters.md) section.